 The new Children’s Garden Allée under construction will teem with astonishing colors, scents and textures under its shaded bough to the north of the Children’s Learning Garden.

 Tot Lot + Learning Garden

 Yerba Buena Gardens offers free Learning Days designed to foster the green thumb in every child.
 Learning Days focus on educating children about the seasonal life cycle of a garden as well as sustainability and environmentally friendly practices.
 A team of Garden Guides involve children in gardening, crafts, music and story hour, tours of the Garden, and holiday-themed activities.
-All events are free and will take place as soon as construction of the Tot Lot + Learning Garden is completed.
-Check the Event Calendar for when Learning Days take place.
+All events are free and take place in the Tot Lot + Learning Garden.
+Check the Event Calendar for upcoming Learning Days.

 Located directly across from the San Francisco Museum of Modern Art, the East Garden features a a dramatic cascading fountain and a small terrace where visitors sit and feel as if they’re in the water.
 John Roloff‘s 18-foot-high sculpture “Green Glass Ship—Deep Gradient/Suspect Terrain,” rises above the terrace accompanied by portholes that allow a hint of activity in the Moscone Center, located below the gardens.
 Roloff said, “At the site, land is an illusion with the gardens above and convention space below—a metaphor for the ocean, a different world, and the surface of the sea.”